arifyaman/libgdx-rotateTowardTarget/README.md

 # libgdx-rotateTowardTarget
-Rotating a model instance towards point.
+Rotating a model instance towards a point.

 Using "rotateTowardTarget" on Matrix4.
 Used lerp implementation to make it smooth.
 Also threeDTemp library source code which is used for a start can be found inside the project.